IBM-Cloud/terraform-provider-ibm/website/docs/d/sm_custom_credentials_secret.html.markdown

 * `crn` - (String) A CRN that uniquely identifies an IBM Cloud resource.

 * `custom_metadata` - (Map) The secret metadata that a user can customize.
+  * Constraints: Nested JSONs are supported in Terraform only as string-encoded JSONs.

 * `description` - (String) An extended description of your secret.